docQodly/docs/docs/language/EmailObjectClass.md

 >QodlyScript follows the [JMAP specification](https://jmap.io/spec-mail.html) to format the returned email object.

-Pass in *mimeBlob* or *mimeText* a valid MIME document to convert.
+Pass in *mimeblob* or *mimestring* a valid MIME document to convert.
 It can be provided by any mail server or application.
 If the MIME comes from a file, it is recommended to use a BLOB parameter to avoid issues related to charset and line break conversions.

 #### Returned object